Placideh/kigali-cabs-apis-jsf/README.md

     1. Before Running your Project wehre you can do it By Right Click to the whole project
         * Make sure you have started the backend project if not do it
-        * you can get the backend project here Backend[ Backend link](https://github.com/Placideh/JSF-Kigali-cabs-apis)
+        * you can get the backend project here [ Backend link](https://github.com/Placideh/JSF-Kigali-cabs-apis)

 1. After All setups Right Click Project Folder And Select **Run** then The Application will start.